-There is no global recommendation how often you should measure your NPS, so the key is to ensure the sample size is valid while ensuring that frequent customers are not targeted excessively.
-An airline may report to management on a monthly basis, however customer-centric brands like Apple survey customers ‘every day in every store’ – sending a clear message to customer-facing staff that delighting customers is their top priority in the store’s day to day operations.
+There is no global recommendation on how often you should measure your NPS, so the key is to ensure the sample size is valid while ensuring that frequent customers are not targeted excessively.
+An airline may report to management on a monthly basis, however customer-centric brands like Apple survey customers ‘every day in every store’ – sending a clear message to customer-facing staff that delighting customers is their top priority in the store’s day-to-day operations.

 Reichheld identified three key principles which are essential for any company implementing NPS to ensure the programme’s success, such as how Apple applied the tool systematically in order to “enrich” the lives of their customers.

 - Measure feedback consistently – occasional surveys such as point of sale research is simply not effective to identify and understand patterns or trends in customer feedback.